rebyu/tiebrush/example/README.md

 ## Simulation Protocol
-1. 10 samples were randomly selected from brain tissue and another 10 samples were randomly selected from the heart tissue of the GTEx project (Table 1).
+1. 10 samples were randomly selected from brain tissue and another 10 samples were randomly selected from the heart tissue of the GTEx project [2] (Table 1).
-2. Samples were aligned with HISAT2 against the GRCh.38(patch 12).
+2. Samples were aligned with HISAT2 [3] against the GRCh.38(patch 12) [4].
-3. Transcriptomes for each sample were individually assembled and quantified using StringTie2.
+3. Transcriptomes for each sample were individually assembled and quantified using StringTie2 [5].
-4. Using GffCompare samples were individually compared against the RefSeq annotation
+4. Using GffCompare [6] samples were individually compared against the RefSeq annotation [7].
 5. Transcript structures (GTF) and coverage data of isoforms overlapping the NEFL and SLC25A3 genes were extracted for each sample.
-6. Extracted GTF and coverage data were used to simulate reads using polyester.
+7. Extracted transcriptome (FASTA sequences obtained with gffread [6]) and coverage data were used to simulate 101bp reads using polyester [8].
-7. Fasta files produced by polyester were directly converted into SAM format using sim2sam utility.
+8. Fasta files produced by polyester were directly converted into SAM format using sim2sam utility [9].

 | Brain Samples | Heart Samples |
 |---------------|:--------------|